varunram2001/varunram2001/README.md

 - 🔭 I’m currently working on **VLSI Design and ML Projects**

-- 🧑‍🔬 I'm also working on **The Design of a Piezoressitve Pressure Sensor** for my Academic Capstone project.
+- 🧑‍🔬 I'm also working on **The Design of a MEMS Piezoressitve Pressure Sensor** for my Academic Capstone project.

 - 🌱 I’m currently learning **IntelliSuite**